iancom/Card/README.md

 # Card
-Card if information an socialmedia links.
+Card with personal information and socialmedia links.